code-with-alpha/One-Stop_Management_System/README.md

 # One-Stop Management System

-The One-Stop Management System is a comprehensive application developed in C++ to efficiently manage tickets, agents, and operations in a structured and user-friendly way.
+This __One-Stop Management System__ is a comprehensive application developed in C++ to efficiently manage tickets, agents, and operations in a structured and user-friendly way.
 It uses custom data structures and algorithms, demonstrating an advanced understanding of C++ programming concepts.

 # Features